-- 2.11.2 Marking is done, with red pen by the teacher and the pupil respond with green pen, for all pieces of work or groupings of work from each session.
+- 2.11.2 All work is to be marked prior to the next lesson.
+Marking is done, with red pen by the teacher and the pupil respond with green pen, for all pieces of work or groupings of work from each session.
 A marking feedback sheet should be used for each lesson.
-The student should be involved in dialogue in the process of marking work, were possible, to identify their successes and their next steps.
-If the student declines to contribute/ comment for these sections, teachers can write comments on these as they deem appropriate.
-Teachers will use the following symbols to represent the level of support given to the student in completing the piece of work: I = independent work; S = with some support; S©= with support/copied - 2.11.3 Student targets are reflected in marking comments to promote whole school effort in working towards the specified goals that are set for the young person to aspire to.
+The student should be involved in dialogue in the process of marking work, where possible, to identify their successes and their next steps.
+If the student declines to contribute/ comment for these sections, teachers can write comments on these as they deem appropriate. - 2.11.3 Student targets are reflected in marking comments to promote whole school effort in working towards the specified goals that are set for the young person to aspire to.
+(Please see marking policy)